There is so much to worry about when it comes to running your home.

 If you have to raise your voice to talk because your unit is abnormally loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.

-Other noises like squealing, shaking, bumping, or banging could be signs of a mechanical matter.
-It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely detached.
+Other noises like squealing, rattling, bumping, or banging could be signs of a mechanical matter.
+It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.

-Today’s latest systems function more quietly than ever.
+Today’s latest systems operate more silently than ever.
 Often you’ll have to really give attention to even know if they’re running.
-If noise pollution is an issue for you, that may be reason enough to upgrade to newer equipment.
+If noise pollution is a concern for you, that may be reason enough to upgrade to more modern equipment.

 5. Temperature and Comfort Issues

-If you are having to constantly hike up the heating system to keep things in the house cozy, that should be a major red flag that it’s time to re-evaluate your furnace.
-There are several items that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some attention to your thermostat.
+If you are having to constantly hike up the heating system to keep things in the house cozy, that should be a major warning that it’s time to re-evaluate your furnace.
+There are several items that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some thought to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
-Common issues when the humidity is too low are dry air, congestion, and chapped skin.
-Improper humidity can even negatively impact wood floors and furniture.
-Today’s best heating equipment helps to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating system.
+Common issues when the humidity is too low are dry air, sore throats, and chapped skin.
+Improper humidity can even negatively impact hardwood floors and furniture.
+Today’s best heating equipment helps to keep this important balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

-A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC unit.
-If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, bacteria, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road to fixing them.
+A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
+If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road to fixing them.

-So you do all your research and decide you do need a new heater, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Rolf Griffin Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.
+So you do all your research and decide you do need a new heater, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Rolf Griffin Service Experts today for a free, no-obligation Home Comfort Analysis.